Kedzie station (CTA Green Line): History

-The station was opened in March 1894, and is typical of the stations built in 1892-93 by the Lake Street Elevated Railroad, consisting of two rooms of windows on each side of the station.
-During the first fifty years of its existence, very little changed retaining its original Queen Anne style.
+The station was opened in March 1894, and is typical of the stations built in 1892-93 by the Lake Street Elevated Railroad, consisting of two rooms with windows on each side of the station.
+During the first fifty years of its existence, very little changed and the station retained its original Queen Anne style.
 Given the weakening of the number of passengers, the presence of an employee's desk was more assured as the hours from January 1, 1958.
 On January 5, 1964, outputs auxiliary were opened to prevent the crossing of the flow of passengers.

 In 1974, the Chicago Transit Authority demolished the two rooms of the counters in order to replace them with a single utility room on the side Inbound to reduce the operating cost of Kedzie.
-This meant for passengers to Harlem going pay their ticket on the other platform before they can take their train.
+This meant passengers to Harlem had to pay for their ticket on the other platform before changing to take their train.
 On January 9, 1994, The Green Line closed for a two-year renovation project.
-Like other stations of the line, Kedzie, was replaced by new modern equipment built on the model devised by architects Skidmore, Owings & Merrill.
-The Green Line and Kedzie reopened on May 12, 1996, in a temporary form until the station is fully completed and inaugurated on December 16, 1996.
+Like other stations on the line, Kedzie was replaced by a new modern station built on the model devised by architects Skidmore, Owings & Merrill.
+The Green Line and Kedzie reopened on May 12, 1996, in a temporary form until the station was fully completed and inaugurated on December 16, 1996.

 Unlike previous incarnations of the station, a single pricing control area was built for both directions, it is always located at the level of the paths to the centre (Inbound) but an elevator allows traffic between channels.
 In December 2002, Kedzie was one of the four new project of Chicago Transit Authority monitoring pilot (with Roosevelt and 95/Dan Ryan on the Red Line and 35/Archer on the Orange Line).
-Kedzie is accessible to people with reduced mobility and 429.710 passengers have used it in 2008.
+Kedzie is accessible to people with reduced mobility and 429,710 passengers have used it in 2008.